ShengdingHu/shengdinghu.github.io/_pages/about.md

 1. **Scaling Pretrain**.
 Ensuring the growth of language models' ability is measureable and predictable.

 2. **Scaling RL**.
-This include developing scaling principles for scalable oversight, PPO, MCTS, etc.
+This includes developing scaling principles for scalable oversight, PPO, MCTS, etc.

-3. **Scaling World Model**  Unifing modality, unifing training pipeline, then scaling with pretrain and RL.
+3. **Scaling World Model**  Unifing modality and training objectives, then scaling with pretrain and RL.

 In fact, I believe that we will not have achieved AGI until the model is capable of conducting scientific research independently.
 All the aforementioned points contribute to this objective.